 The Style Guidelines That I Follow

 For translations from German and Russian to English, the style guide that I rely on is Read Me First!
 A Style Guide for the Computer Industry (Sun Microsystems, 2009).
-If a client asks me to follow a different style guide, then of course I use that.
+If a client asks me to follow a different style guide, then I use that.
 Otherwise, I adhere to the recommendations of Read Me First! with the following exceptions and additions:

 Contractions